royaltm/spectrusty-tutorial/step3.md

     }
 ```

-Let's look into the `info` method then, it should be self-explanatory:
+Let's then implement the `info` method that returns a status string.
+It should be self-explanatory:

 ```rust
     fn info(&mut self) -> Result<String> {